rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 >
 > - the game goes one questioning and a penalty is applied to every mistake: an object is given to the farmer and returned at the end of the game; or the kid is excluded waiting until the last kid in game wins.
 After, it is possible to start again.

-In the case something like Ethernum-based technostructure would be "raised to constitutional level" (the whole information system made of it) - full stack: from the chip's opto-isolator to the electronic currency flowing - I would probably be the first to welcome NSA/BfV/AISE/etc by having a monitor account in "my company" with this protocol: "What You See Is What You Get".
+In the case something like Ethernum-based technostructure would be "raised to constitutional level" (the whole information system made of it) - full stack: from the chip's opto-isolator to the electronic currency flowing - I would probably be the first to welcome NSA/GCHQ/BfV/AISI/etc by having a monitor account in "my company" using this protocol: "What You See Is What You Get".
 More allowances must be discussed using the Ethernum contracting capabilities.

 That said, the only thing that don't look very clear is this: I don't give a fuck about asserting principles.
-Those were already asserted [300 years ago](https://en.wikipedia.org/wiki/Sapere_aude), before, and after.
+Those were already asserted [300 years ago](https://en.wikipedia.org/wiki/Sapere_aude), before, and after

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hSvV5ArRRKU">Sapere Aude 1784 - Episode 0</iframe>

 And in particular, about anonymity, about 20 years ago

 > "I worry about my child and the Internet all the time, even though she's too young to have logged on yet.
 Here's what I worry about.
 I worry that 10 or 15 years from now, she will come to me and say 'Daddy, where were you when they took freedom of the press away from the Internet?'" ( [Mike Godwin, Electronic Frontier Foundation](https://freenetproject.org/about.html) )